MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

     method set-font-description ( CArray[N-FontDescription]  $desc )

-  * $desc; the new `PangoFontDescription` to unset the current font description.
+  * $desc; the new *PangoFontDescription* to unset the current font description.

 set-height
 ----------

-Sets the height to which the `PangoLayout` should be ellipsized at.
+Sets the height to which the **Gnome::Pango::Layout** should be ellipsized at.

 There are two different behaviors, based on whether `$height` is positive or negative.